 - Students are required to turn in their cell phones and other electronic devices when they arrive and they will be returned at the end of the day.
-Refusing to do so could result in your student being sent home for the day - If your student does not come to school on their regular transportation but you would like them to be picked up at the end of the day, please call your respective bus company and let them know your student will need a ride home at the end of the day - Morning meeting is a requirement of the school day, especially if students would like to attend field trips and other fun activities
+Refusing to do so could result in your student being sent home for the day - Morning meeting is a requirement of the school day, especially if students would like to attend field trips and other fun activities - In order to participate in our off grounds trips and activities, students must be in good standing.
+There can be no recent suspensions, students must be passing all their classes, and they must be present and in attendance to school and their classes

-Please be sure to read through our Intake Packet and our Student Handbook for additional information and completely fill out and sign off on all the required information.
-In order to start school, we need to have all the forms signed and returned, along with a copy of your child's most recent physical.
+Please be sure to read through our Student Handbook for additional information and completely fill out and sign off on all the required information.
+In order to start school, we need to have all the forms from the intake packet signed and returned, along with a copy of your child's most recent physical.
 I am looking forward to seeing you all soon.
-Our first school event will be our Open House.
-We are excited to offer some great fundraisers and community events this coming year to bring everyone together.
+Our first school event will be our Open House on Thursday October 10 from 5:00 to 7:00.
 A successful school involves all of us working together to support our students.
 It is going to be a great school year!
 Any questions or concerns please feel free to call or email me.

-Be well,
+Be well.